 Step 5.
 Swing properly

 When you have clubs, balls and grip correct you should have a straight shot.
 Even if with all these you are unable to have a straight shot than a slice then it is high time you needed to focus on your swing.
 Inside out swing or Square to square whichever swing you practice to play with needs some modification maybe.

 For a proper swing, you need to swing the club back till you see your left shoulder under your chin.
 Your shoulder turn and backswing are complete once you get the left shoulder under your chin.
 With the proper shoulder turn, you can swing the club down on an inside-to-out path.
 Square the clubface by rotating the toe (outside edge) of the club over the heel (inside edge) as you swing through impact.
 This eliminates an open clubface at impact, which contributes to a slice.
 Rotating the toe of the club over the heel will straighten out your ball flight or produce a slight right to left flight.

+Step 6.
 Transfer your weight & release the club prior to impact

 The very basic of weight transfer in golf is that your weight should move more towards your back foot as you swing back, then return towards your front foot as you begin your downswing and hit the ball.
 This is very simple, yet many golfers forget to repeat this on each shot or have a flaw in weight transferring skill.
 The common mistake found from golfers is that they take the weight to the back foot while backswing but leave it there even when they swing it front and don’t release the club.

 Developing a proper release can take some practice, there is only a split-second difference between a timely forearm release – and a straight drive – and a forearm release that comes too late.
 So, practice it a few times; at least 10-15 times for better outcomes.
 You can take help from our ultimate swing guide where I discussed how you can master a swing from basics.

 A visual can express thousands of words easily.
 The following video summarizes what I explained here to help you understand better.